 The Board has undertaken its annual review of director independence.
 During this review, the Board considered all transactions and relationships between each current director and nominee for director or any member of such person's immediate family and the Company, and its subsidiaries and affiliates.
 The purpose of this review is to determine whether any relationship or transaction is considered a "material relationship" that would be inconsistent with a determination that a director is independent.
-In assessing the independence of our directors, our Board has reviewed and analyzed the standards for independence required under the NYSE listing standards, including NYSE listing standard 303A.02, which include a series of objective tests, such as that a director may not be our employee or officer, and that the director has not engaged in various types of business dealings with us.
-The Board affirmatively determined that, of our current directors and director nominees, Messrs.
-McNiff, Mullen and Rosen and General Neal qualify as "independent" in accordance with the NYSE listing standards.
+In assessing the independence of our directors, our Board has reviewed and analyzed the standards for independence required under the NYSE listing standards, including NYSE listing standard 303A.02, which include a series of objective tests, such as that a director may not be our employee or officer, and that the director or entities affiliated with the director has not engaged in various types of business dealings with us.
+The Board affirmatively determined that each of our current directors, Messrs.
+McNiff, Mullen, Karros, Benenson and Rosen, General Neal and Ms. Tahari qualifies as "independent" in accordance with the NYSE listing standards.

-Board Structure and Risk Oversight
+Board Structure

-The Board is currently comprised of seven members, five of whom are elected annually by our unitholders and two of whom are appointed by SPGS.
+The Board is currently comprised of nine members, seven of whom were elected by our unitholders at our 2019 Annual Meeting of Limited Partners and two of whom were appointed by SPGS.
 Warren G. Lichtenstein, the Chairman and Chief Executive Officer of SPGS, served as the Chairman of the Board and Chief Executive Officer from July 2009 to February 2013 and has served as Executive Chairman since February 2013.
-We determined it was in the Company's best interest to combine the roles of Chairman and Chief Executive Officer to ensure a strong leadership for the Board, particularly since SPGS is tasked with the day-to-day management of the Company.
+We determined it was in the Company's best interest to combine the roles of Chairman and Chief Executive Officer, in the case of the Company, means that the Chairman of the Board has longstanding experience in our industry and ongoing executive responsibility with the Company, particularly since SPGS is tasked with the day-to-day management of the Company.
+This experience enables the Board to understand the Company better and work with management to enhance unitholder value.
+In addition, the Board of Directors believes that this structure allows it to fulfill more effectively its risk oversight responsibilities and enhances the ability of the Chairman and Chief Executive Officer to communicate effectively the view of the Board to management.

 We do not have a Lead Independent Director.
-Rather, the Company's five independent directors, who are the sole members of the Audit, Compensation and Corporate Governance and Nominating Committees, provide strong independent leadership for each of these committees.
-The independent directors meet in executive session from time to time, as deemed appropriate in their discretion, in their various capacities, and as the Audit Committee, the three independent directors meet in executive sessions with our outside auditors on a regular basis.
-At each such meeting of the independent directors, in lieu of having a Lead Independent director, the directors rotate the presiding position among the chairs of the Board committees.
+Rather, the Company's seven independent directors, who are the sole members of the Audit, Compensation and Corporate Governance and Nominating Committees, provide strong independent leadership for each of these committees.
+The independent directors also meet in executive session at least twice a year and otherwise from time to time, as deemed appropriate in their discretion, in their various capacities, and as to the Audit Committee, the four independent directors meet in executive sessions with our outside independent registered public accounting firm on a regular basis.
+At each meeting of the independent directors, in lieu of having a Lead Independent Director, the directors rotate the presiding position among the chairs of the Board committees.

-The Company is managed by SPGS, pursuant to the terms of the Sixth Amended and Restated Management Agreement, by and between Steel Services Ltd (f/k/a SPH Services, Inc.) ("Steel Services"), a wholly owned subsidiary of the Company, and SPGS (the "Management Agreement"), as discussed in further detail in the section entitled "Executive Compensation - The Management Agreement and the Incentive Unit Agreement" on page 26.
+The Company is managed by SPGS, pursuant to the terms of the Sixth Amended and Restated Management Agreement, by and between Steel Services Ltd. ("Steel Services"), a wholly-owned subsidiary of the Company, and SPGS (the "Management Agreement"), as discussed in further detail in the section entitled "Transactions with Related Persons - Certain Relationships and Related Transactions - Management Agreement" on page 19.
 From its founding in 1990, SPGS and its affiliates have focused on increasing value for investors in the entities it has managed, including the Company.